openalpr/doc/source/getting_started.rst

   1. Determine the stream URL for your camera.
      The format varies by manufacturer, but typically has the form rtsp://username:password@ip_address:port_number/some/unique/extension (may also start with http:// instead).
-     The username and password portion may not be required for all cameras but typically come with a simple factory default such as root:1234 or admin:password.
+     The username and password portion may not be required for all cameras but typically comes with a simple factory default such as root:1234 or admin:password.
      For RTSP streams, the default port number is 554 while HTTP uses 80.
      If you do not know the /some/unique/extension portion, please review our templates for different camera manufacturers in approach 2.5, browse your camera's configuration interface if available, or contact the camera manufacturer directly.
   2. Follow approach 1, except instead of selecting Discover Devices chose Stream URL Manual